scriptPilot/app-framework/DEVELOPMENT.md

 4. Define steps (functions, mixins)
 5. Componse steps

-In files, there should be used allways absolute paths.

 ### Comments

 - Logic blocks are to comment before with `// Next block action`
 - For tests, code should be comment out with `/* ... */`

-- Asynchronous functions should be preferred
-- Function results should be checked
-- On error alerts, a solution should be provided
-- Hyphen-type and lower case for folder and file names
+### Coding rules

+- Use absolute path names
-- Camel-case for all names in coding
+- Use camelCase for all names in code (variables, functions, ...)
-- For better readability, shorthands should not be used
+- Provide solutions on error messsages
+- Prefer asynchronious functions
+- Do not use short hand methods (for better readability)

 ## Script files

 A script file executes some code and use *lib/alert* to show either a success message or an error message as result.
 The script could be split up in single steps, arranged with nested callbacks.

 - Each step should indicate the run with an alert `<step> ongoing - please wait ...`
-- Each step should indicate an successful run with `<step> done.`
+- Each step should indicate a successful run with `<step> done.`
-- Each step should indicate an failed run with `Error: <step> failed. <solution>`
+- Each step should indicate a failed run with `Error: <step> failed. <solution>`